Danger

 HashAlgorithm

-instance such as those described in below.- Raises:
+instance such as those described below.- Raises:

 cryptography.exceptions.UnsupportedAlgorithm – This is raised if the provided